optsuite/optlib/README.md

 git clone https://github.com/optsuite/optlib.git && cd optlib && code .
 ```

-will download the source of the convex library.
+will download the source of the optlib library.
 After editing those files, you can fork this project on GitHub and file a pull request.

 ## Main Contributions (What we have done)